Miami F1 Grand Prix 2026 Parking — The Honest GuideThe short answer is: don't drive unless you have a specific reason to.

 • Resident/informal parking near NW 207th StreetSome local residents in the area open driveways and lots for race weekend.
 This is informal, cash-based, closer to the circuit than some official satellite lots, and used regularly.
 You have no recourse if something goes wrong — but it has a long track record of working without incident.
 Know what you're signing up for.

 The cleanest way to handle parking is to stay somewhere that makes driving to the circuit unnecessary.
-A few situations that work well:
+A few areas that work well:

 Need a Rental Car for the Trip?